Diminished Value Claim: Texas

 Consider the difference, if any, in the market value in __________ County, Texas, of the vehicle in question immediately before the occurrence in question and immediately after the necessary repairs were made to the vehicle.

 Like most states, insurance companies in Texas are not required to pay first-party Texas diminished value claims because of the language and terms of the standard Texas personal auto insurance policy.
+However, diminished value is recoverable for accidents caused by someone else or caused by an uninsured driver.

 Texas Uninsured Motorist Property Damage Claims